-These delicious Air Fryer Baked Apples are tossed with lots of cinnamon and caramelized to perfection.
-Use them on top of pancakes, to serve alongside ham or pork, or just eat them straight out the pan topped with loads of cinnamon whipped cream!
+These delicious Air Fryer Baked Apples are tossed with lots of cinnamon and caramelized to perfection!
+Use them on top of pancakes, to serve alongside ham or pork, or eat them straight out of the pan topped with loads of cinnamon whipped cream!

 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.

-Welcome fall!
+Welcome to the fall season!
 Now let’s get down to business with our cozy apple and pumpkin recipes, shall we??!

-I LOVE using my air fryer as an oven around the holidays for side dishes and smaller items so I can have my oven free for larger things like ham or turkey!
+I LOVE using my air fryer as an “unfancy convection oven” around the holidays for side dishes and smaller items so I can have my oven free for larger things like ham or turkey!
 Not only that, but I LOVE not having to turn on my oven for every single thing I want to bake!
-The air fryer uses way less energy and cooks my stuff faster….helloooo?!
-WINNING!
+The air fryer uses way less energy and cooks my stuff faster….#winning!

 If you want an air fryer apple dessert, let’s do this thing right!
 Ooey gooey goodness, here we come!

 - Delicious, caramelized apples that scream fall coziness!!

 - No need to tie up your oven!
 These cook in a pan right in the air fryer!

 - A delicious, easy air fryer dessert with very little effort!

 - So versatile!
 You can use these apples as a dessert, for breakfast, or as a topping for french toast or pancakes!